ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/dataviz2.md

 * Because the grid of column chart includes many column charts, I use a uniform color to make the chart less cluttered.

 </details>

+# The comparison of different methods of visualization
+1️⃣ **The line chart** represents a numerical trend, a change in trend, even if the specific value can be ignored, by which appears the direction to understand the trend, up or down, smooth or jittery, slope peak or trough, etc..**The grid of line charts** contains several line charts, which can be compared and contrasted.
+So the grid of line chart above shows the change of General Government Debt-to-GDP Ratio from 1995 to 2021 of OECD member countries.
+2️⃣ **The column chart** shows the comparative relationship of values and can show which categories are high and which are low by the length. **The grid of column charts** contains several column charts, which can be compared and contrasted.
+So the grid of column chart above allows viewers to compare the value about Debt-to-GDP Ratio of each continent in each year.